 Are there any trends that you predict will take off during the spring?

 Now, it is going to be the time of even brighter and bolder colors.
 I don't even like to put specific makeup with certain seasons.
 But, I think that we're coming into this time where things are starting to open up a little bit.
 We're starting to feel somewhat better about makeup.
 I think we'll see bright colors and metallic glitter shades during the spring and summer.
 It's going to be like this revolution of color.
 I really think that being fearless with makeup is what's important.

 Where have you been turning for beauty inspiration over the last year?

-I've been lucky enough to be in California through the pandemic, and I've had the chance to go on a lot of hikes, be at the ocean, and see the sun at the beach.
+I've been lucky enough to be in California over the last year, and I've had the chance to go on a lot of hikes, be at the ocean, and see the sun at the beach.
 I've seen a lot of things in nature.
 I think that's what's been inspiring me right now.
 Along with that, I love movies.
 I love cinema.
 So that's another thing I've been turning to since we've been at home so much.
 It's been a balance of seeing things that occur naturally in the world and the fantasy world of movies and cinema.

 Has there been a project that you've worked on over this last year that you're really proud of?

 Honestly, being out here in Hollywood has been really interesting because I've had the chance to work on my own photographs, videos, and artwork.
 I still obviously love collaboration, but I really got to improve my work and my creativity and as a whole.
 I got to do the makeup, the styling, and the creative direction of it all.
 That's been a real joy for me.